open-education-hub/operating-systems/content/chapters/software-stack/lab/content/high-level-lang.md

 ```

 We can see that on all metrics, the running of the Python program is less efficient than the running of the C program.
-`69` milliseconds are used by Python whereas less than `1` millisecond for the C program.
+The Python code takes `69` milliseconds, whereas the C code runs in less than `1` millisecond.

-When deciding what programming language and what libraries and software components to use, you have to balance requirements for fast development and increased safety (inherent to higher-level programming languages) with requirements for speed of efficiency (common to lower-level programming languages such as C).
+When deciding what programming language and what libraries and software components to use, you have to balance requirements for fast development and increased safety (inherent to higher-level programming languages) with requirements for speed or efficiency (common to lower-level programming languages such as C).
 Newer modern programming languages such as Go, Rust, D aim to add the benefits of high-level programming languages and keep efficiency close to the C programming language.
 Generally, additional software layers (libraries, language environments, interpreters) simplify development but decrease speed and efficiency.